shuyirt/Notes/CloudContainer/AWSCLI.md

     https://docs.aws.amazon.com/cli/latest/userguide/cli-install-macos.html

-2. if you run aws —version, it shows `command not found`, try to see if your aws is installed under `~/Library/Python/3.7/bin/`.
+2. if you run `aws —version`, it shows `command not found`, try to see if your aws is installed under `~/Library/Python/3.7/bin/`.
 If it is, you can run

 ```BASH
 cd ~